-Mental Health Block Grant: The MHBG program's objective is to support the recipients in carrying out plans for providing comprehensive community mental health services.
+Mental Health Block Grant: The MHBG program's objective is to support implementation of comprehensive community mental health services.
 The MHBG program is authorized by section 1911 of Title XIX, Part B, Subpart I and III of the PHS Act.
-SAMHSA's Center for Mental Health Services' (CMHS) Division of State and Community Systems Development (DSCSD) administers MHBG funds.
-Recipients can be flexible in the use of funds for both new and unique programs or to supplement their current activities.
-In addition to providing MHBG awards, CMHS provides recipients with Technical Assistance (TA).
-The TA supports the use of evidence-based programs.
+SAMHSA's Center for Mental Health Services' (CMHS) and Division of State and Community Systems Development (DSCSD) administers MHBG funds.
+Recipients can be flexible in the use of funds for new and unique programs or to supplement their current activities.
+In addition to providing MHBG awards, CMHS provides recipients with Technical Assistance (TA) to support efficacy in the use of evidence-based programming.
 Refer to AHCCCS Medical Policy Manual (AMPM) Policy 320-T1.

-Substance Abuse Block Grant: The SABG is a Formula Grant which program's objective is to help plan, implement, and evaluate activities that prevent and treat substance abuse.
-The SABG is authorized by section 1921 of Title XIX, Part B, Subpart II and III of the PHS Act.
-The PHS Act required the secretary of the U.S. Department of Health and Human Services to create regulations as a precondition to making funds available to the States and other recipients under the SABG.
-SAMHSAS Center for Substance Abuse Treatment's (CSAT) Performance Partnership Branch, in collaboration with the Center for Substance Abuse Prevention's (CSAP) Division of State Programs, administers the SABG.
-Effective July 1, 2021, AHCCCS discontinued allocating the portion of the SABG used for prevention services to the ACC-RBHAS.
-AHCCCS retains this portion of the SABG funding and directly contracts with providers for prevention services.
+Substance Use Block Grant: The SUBG is a Formula Grant which program's objective is to help plan, implement, and evaluate activities that prevent and treat substance use.
+The SUBG is authorized by section 1921 of Title XIX, Part B, Subpart II and III of the PHS Act.
+The PHS Act required the secretary of the U.S. Department of Health and Human Services to create regulations as a precondition to making funds available to the States and other recipients under the SUBG.
+SAMHSAs Center for Substance Abuse Treatment's (CSAT) Performance Partnership Branch, in collaboration with the Center for Substance Abuse Prevention's (CSAP) Division of State Programs, administers the SUBG.
+Effective July 1, 2021, AHCCCS discontinued allocating the portion of the SUBG used for prevention services to the ACC-RBHAs.
+AHCCCS retains this portion of the SUBG funding and directly contracts with providers for prevention services.
 Refer to AMPM Policy 320-T1.

-Discretionary and Other Federal Grants: A grant for which the Federal awarding agency generally may select the recipient from among all eligible recipients may decide to make or not make an award based on the programmatic, technical, or scientific content of an application, and can decide the amount of funding to be awarded.
+Discretionary and Other Federal Grants: A grant for which the Federal awarding agency may select the recipient from among all eligible recipients and may decide to make or not make an award based on the programmatic, technical, or scientific content of an application, and can decide the amount of funding to be awarded.
 Refer to AMPM Policy 320-T1.
 Based on funding availability, the U.S. Government may make additional grant funding available to AHCCCS for the populations served under this Contract ("Future Grant").
 At its sole discretion, AHCCCS may notify the Contractor in writing of an offer to become a recipient of the Future Grant and the requirements of the Future Grant.
 Should the Contractor agree to be a recipient of the Future Grant, it shall notify AHCCCS in writing of the acceptance of AHCCCS' offer.
 The Contractor's acceptance of this grant funding shall amend this Contract to obligate the Contractor to fulfill all requirements of the Future Grant ("Future Grant Amendment").
 All other provisions of this Contract shall remain unchanged and shall apply to any Future Grant Amendment.
 If a provision of the Future Grant Amendment conflicts with this Contract, the Future Grant Amendment shall control.